Articles

 5. YoDeck

 YoDeck is a feature-rich digital signage platform built to support restaurants, franchises, and other multi-location businesses.
-It offers everything from interactive kiosk functionality and layout zones to advanced scheduling and integration with business intelligence tools like Tableau.
+It offers interactive kiosk functionality, layout zones, advanced scheduling, and integration with business intelligence tools like Tableau.
 With a free player included in annual plans and a flexible pricing structure, YoDeck is designed to make managing content across screens simple and scalable.

 Features: